Anwar8/Blaze/README.md

 - FEniCS has an entire [book](https://launchpadlibrarian.net/83776282/fenics-book-2011-10-27-final.pdf).
 This book also includes information about what algorithms are used, and how they implemented in parallel.
 - Code Aster appears to be less well developed and maintained than the other two, but has been [used for structures in fire](https://www.code-aster.de/project-cases/project-cases-detail/analysis-of-steel-reinforced-concrete-exposed-to-fire-mfpa-leipzig-gmbh-copy.html).
 The website has much more of a commercial bend to it with the product being seminars and tutorials.
 - [Calculix](http://www.dhondt.de/) uses [PreProMax](https://prepomax.fs.um.si/), which is an open source pre and post processor.
 From looking around the internet it may be that this program was not really made for HPC.
+## Some tips
+- You need to specify the friends of class A in class A, so that the friend class can access class A members.
+"John is my friend and what's mine is his" vs. ~~"I am friends with Alex so I will access his stuff!"~~
 ## TO DO
 - [x] ~~Create a subtype (possibly templated) inheriting from `std::vector`.
 This subtype is for storing nodes and elements.
 It combines the abilities of a vector and a sorted map.
 The sorted map functionality is pretty bare only concerned with finding a node or an element with a specific id.
 It does this by simply sorting the vector by the ids and then using the index. before returning the member, it checks that the id indeed matches.
 If the id is higher or lower, it uses the difference to find it. if it's not found it raises an error.~~
     - Apprently, inheriting from `std::vector` is a (bad idea)[https://stackoverflow.com/questions/16812606/adding-custom-methods-to-stdvector-or-typdef].
 In stead, it is best to simply write a function to perform the functionality that I need.
 This may make it easier to write a function that works for both vectors of elements or vectors of nodes.